International Marketing BA (Hons) top-upStudy level: Undergraduate

 International experience opportunities

-We currently have long-running partnerships with KH Leuven in Belgium, School for Higher and Professional Education (SHAPE) in Hong Kong and PSB Academy in Singapore.
-We run several Collaborative Online International Learning projects on the course (subject to availability), which can enable you to work with students across the world on a live project tackling a specific marketing challenge in global virtual and multicultural teams.
+We currently have long-running collaborations with KH Leuven in Belgium, School for Higher and Professional Education (SHAPE) in Hong Kong and PSB Academy in Singapore.
+We aim to run several Collaborative Online International Learning (COIL) projects on the course2, which can enable you to work with students across the world on a live project, tackling a specific marketing challenge in global virtual and multicultural teams.
 In the past, students have worked with peers in the USA, South America, India and many European countries undertaking business challenges as part of the international X-Culture competition.

-To apply for this course, you must have successfully completed Years 1 and 2 of an equivalent course (or equivalent, such as an HND).
+To apply for this course, you must have successfully completed Years 1 and 2 of an equivalent course.

 Select your region to find detailed information about entry requirements: